ogngnaoh/reddit-sentiment-analysis/README.md

 1. **Run the Application**: Start the Flask server locally and ensure everything is set up correctly.
 2. **Check the Output**: Open your web browser and go to `http://127.0.0.1:5000/` to see the application running.

-## Summary of Terms for General Explanation during Interviews

-- **Virtual Environment**: Manage project dependencies in an isolated environment.
-- **Flask Installation**: Set up Flask, SQLAlchemy, and other required libraries.
-- **Project Structure**: Organize project files and directories for maintainability.
-- **Flask Initialization**: Set up the Flask application with necessary configurations and extensions.
-- **Reddit API Integration**: Fetch data from Reddit using PRAW.
-- **Sentiment Analysis**: Analyze sentiment of Reddit posts using NLTK.
-- **API Endpoints**: Create endpoints for data analysis, clearing database, fetching posts.
-- **Visualization**: Display sentiment analysis results using Plotly.
-- **User Authentication**: Implement user authentication with JWT.
-- **Deployment**: Deploy the application on Heroku.